Exploring Go's Standard Library and Tooling

 Important notes:

-which will invoke the init function within that package that will install handlers for a few URLs under/debug/pprof/
+1. You must import _ "net/http/pprof" which will invoke the init function within that package that will install handlers for a few URLs under /debug/pprof/ and set up the HTTP server that serves the profiling data

-function will iterate over a loop and format an integer to a string - In main, spawn 5 go routines that invoke the format function and expose the http server
+3. In main, spawn 5 go routines that invoke the format function and expose the http server

-and immediately in a separate terminal, invoke go tool pprof http://localhost:6060/debug/pprof/profile?seconds=30
+Now run the program via go run main.go and immediately in a separate terminal, invoke go tool pprof http://localhost:6060/debug/pprof/profile?seconds=30 which will start the profiling and collect metrics.

 Here is the breakdown of that command: